stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/applications.txt

   In the case of the ``/change``, ``/forgot``, and ``/verify`` endpoints, they can also be set to "Inherit".
 This means that they take on the status of the Password Reset (for ``/change`` and ``/forgot``) or Verification Email (for ``/verify``) Workflows found in the default Directory for this Application.

-The ``/me`` endpoint also further configuration that can be done to control what else is returned along with the current Account.
+The ``/me`` endpoint also has further configuration controls what other resources are returned along with the current Account.
 If you click on the gear beside the drop-down menu, an "Endpoint Configuration" modal will appear.
 Here you can choose which other resources will return along with the Account.
-For more information, please see `the Client API documentation <https://docs.stormpath.com/client-api/product-guide/latest/user_context.html>`__.
+For more information about the ``/me`` endpoint, please see `the Client API documentation <https://docs.stormpath.com/client-api/product-guide/latest/user_context.html>`__.